JacekSklod/archiver-fltk/README.md

 When application starts, it creates config file in user home `/.config` directory.
 File name is `fltk-archiver.conf`.
 It has explanation inside.

+In releases I uploaded 2 binary files, one for x11 and another for wayland.
+Both were tested on my Xubuntu 24.04